mnemnion/ax/commentary on ax.md

 So here's how you read Ax.
 You've been captivated by alien intelligence, who have sat you down in front of something suspiciously resembling a vintage VT100 terminal.
 You receive the preamble, and the term.
 The cursor blinks.

-There doesn't appear to be any way out of this...pod, tardis, what have you.
+There doesn't appear to be any way out of this...pod, Tardis, what have you.
 Though it is made up in a somewhat surreal and misguided parody of human habitation, you're not sure that the fruit is edible, and don't want to find out.

 Well, what would you type?
 You're not a chump, if they wanted to use your letters they'd speak your language.
 Plus, they just told you "numbers".
 Practically shouted it.

 So you type zero, and get an infinite loop.
-Great, this computer crashes on "is".
 Let's try a cell of zeros: nope, crashes.
 Well, a cell can be composed into two cells and ok, we have a zero back.

 Which one did it return?
 You could just bang away at the keys but this is a delicate operation.
 [0 1 0] is an infinite loop, [1 0 0] produces 0, [0 0 1] produces..one.
 Can we do anything else coherent with ones and zeroes?